stsirakidis/Setup-RaspberryPi-Headless/README.md

 4. Edit the **raspbian_vars.yml** file and set the values for the following parameters:

-   - **imagetype**: Set default image type in order not having to define it, when you run the playbook with **-e 'imagetype="lite"'**.
+   - **imagetype**: Set default image type in order not having to define it, when you run the playbook with e.g. **-e 'imagetype="lite"'**.
 Value can be lite, desktop, or full.

    - **fullhash**: On the official [Raspberry download site](https://www.raspberrypi.org/downloads/raspbian/) you can download the "*Raspbian Buster with desktop and recommended software*" image (the `full image`).
 There is a hash value (SHA-256) on the site for this image.
 Set this hash value for the `full image` in the **fullhash** variable.
 You don't need to change the **fullimage** variable, since this is already the link to download the latest Raspbian full image.